ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l2-02-remote_repositories.md

 > ## Conflicts
 >
-> If the local and upstream branches have diverged - for example if you editted
+> If the local and upstream branches have diverged - for example if you edited
 > something directly in the repository and also locally - the command will attempt to
 > merge both.
 This merging might be a smooth, transparent process - Git is pretty smart
 > when it comes to merging branches - but might also result in **conflicts** that need